dx-zone/Chef-Automation-for-DevOps/Commands_Cheat_Sheet.md

 ```

-Dele both the client and the node from Chef Hosted/Server
+Dele both the client and the node from Chef Hosted/Server (I.E. node named *server* in this case)

 ```bash
 knife node delete server -y && knife client delete server -y